msantos/verx/README.md

 <http://libvirt.org/git/?p=libvirt.git;a=blob_plain;f=src/remote/remote_protocol.x;hb=HEAD>

-However, see the section "GENERATING THE REMOTE PROTOCOL MODULE" below for instructions on recompiling the XDR protocol spec if any changes occur.
+However, see the section _GENERATING THE REMOTE PROTOCOL MODULE_ below for instructions on recompiling the XDR protocol spec if any changes occur.

 The RPC protocol is documented here: